Shin-da/jeffmathew-portfolio/README.md

 # Jeff Mathew Garcia Portfolio

 Welcome to my personal portfolio website!
-I am Jeff Mathew Garcia, an IT graduate and artist passionate about web development, system creation, and digital art.
+I am Jeff Mathew Garcia (シン/shin), an IT graduate and artist passionate about web development, system creation, and digital art.
 This site showcases my projects, skills, and services, and is open for commissions.

+## 📋 Important Notice

+This portfolio is **open source** for educational and portfolio-building purposes.
+However, please respect the following:

+- ✅ **You can use** the code structure, design patterns, and functionality
+- ❌ **You cannot use** my personal content, images, artwork, or text
+- 📝 **Please include attribution** if you use this code for your portfolio

+For detailed usage guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md) and [LICENSE](LICENSE).

 ## 🚀 Features
 - Professional About Me section